satonaoki/LearnAI-ADPM/deck/Anomaly detection and predictive maintenance.md

 --------------------------------------------------------------------------------

-## Lab 1.2: Model Development
+## Lab 1.2: Model development

-### In this lab, we will do the following:
+### Goal:
+- Learn how to integrate 3d-party open-source libraries into your project w/ AML SDK
-- Use python port [pyculiarity](https://github.com/nicolasmiller/pyculiarity) of [Twitter's anomaly detection R library](https://github.com/twitter/AnomalyDetection)
-- Apply this library to detect anomalies in our telemetry data
+- Use python port [pyculiarity](https://github.com/nicolasmiller/pyculiarity) of [Twitter's anomaly detection R library](https://github.com/twitter/AnomalyDetection) to detect anomalies in our telemetry data
-- Optimize our approach to perform online anomaly detection

 --------------------------------------------------------------------------------

-## Lab 1.2: Model Development
+## Lab 1.2: Model development

+### Outline:
 We will first develop a solution that processes all the data in *batch*, and then optimize the solution so that it detects anomalies *online*, as a new sensor measurement arrives.

 ### Challenges: